 ABOUT NIRMAL PATEL

-Associate Professor Nirmal Patel was born in England and emigrated to Newcastle, Australia at the age of 5.
-He grew up in Newcastle and then moved to Sydney for Medical school.
-Nirmal spent 3 years in the USA undertaking advanced Ear surgery training after finishing ENT training in NSW, Australia.
+Nirmal Patel is a Clinical Professor of Surgery and was born in England and emigrated to Newcastle, Australia at the age of 5.
+He grew up in Newcastle went to Merewether Public School, St Pius/ St Francis Xavier School and then moved to Sydney for Medical school at the University of Sydney.
+Nirmal undertook his ENT training in NSW and then spent 3 years in the USA completing a Master of Surgery thesis and undertaking advanced Ear surgery training.

 Nirmal loves spending time with his wife, three energetic boys and large extended family.
 In his reflective moments he enjoys photography, art, design and skiing.

 Sound travels through the outer ear as waves and vibrates the ear drum.
 Exostoses occur here.

 The vibration of the ear drum then moves the 3 bones of hearing.
 Ear drum perforations and infections, cholesteatoma and otosclerosis occurs here.

 Which in turn creates waves in the inner ear fluid.
 The cochlea converts mechanical energy into electrical energy to send the electrical impulses to the brain.
 Cochlea implants are placed here.